buidles/Simple-Vehicle-Register/README.md

 ## About

+A simple vehicle registry that allows users to register and transfer vehicles to other users.
+Users are able to view a registrant's (registered user) or registration's (registered vehicle) details.

 - A user first registers with some personal details.
 - Once registered they can register vehicles - either cars, boats, or motorcyles.
 - Registered vehicles can be updated, deleted, or transferred to another registrant.